-Narrator 2: By 1733, the British had established 13 colonies in America, the last one being Georgia in 1733.
-But it was not enough.
-They pushed westward, across the Appalachian Mountains to an area already occupied by the French-the Ohio River Valley.
+Narrator 2: By 1733, British settlers had established their thirteenth colony in North America, which they called "Georgia."
+And they continued to push westward, across the Appalachian Mountains to the Ohio River Valley, an area already occupied by soldiers and settlers from France.

-British General: We need more land so more of our families can build homes.
+British Settler: We need more land so more of our families can build homes.
 This rich river valley is a true land of opportunity.

-French General: The French established forts and trading posts here long before the British ever crossed the mountains.
+French General: The French established forts and trading posts here long before the British settlers ever crossed the mountains.
 Everyone knows this land is called New France.

 Narrator 1: This was not a good combination!
-The British and the French had been enemies for years on the other side of the ocean.
-Now, they were competing for the same land in North America.
-Listen as French and British generals justify their claim to the same land.
+Britain and France had been rivals for years on the other side of the Atlantic Ocean.
+Now, they were competing for the same territory in North America.
+Listen as the French general and British settler justify their claim to the same land.

-British General: (clearing throat) Ahem.
-It is a well-known fact that the land belongs to Great Britain.
-The members of the British Parliament even wrote to tell the French to leave at once.
+British Settler: [clearing throat] Ahem.
+It is a well-known fact that this land belongs to the British colonies.
+The leader of our Virginia colony even wrote to tell the French to leave at once!

 Narrator 2: Hmm.
-This was a bad sign! (to audience) Do you think the French will cooperate with this request?
+This was a bad sign! [to audience] Do you think the French general and French settlers will cooperate with this request?

-French (ALL): (pausing as if to consider this request before replying in unison) Non!
+French General and French Settlers: [pausing as if to consider this request before replying in unison] Non!